gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Users of Gradle's **native build support** gain an important tool in this release.
 Many of you will be familiar with the `buildDependents` task for classic multi-project builds.
 This is now available in native builds as well via new `assembleDependents` and `buildDependents` tasks.
 These are incredibly useful for determining whether your changes have adversely impacted anything that depends on them.

 If you use an IDE and have a lot of dependencies in your build—particular dynamic ones—you may have experienced long import times.
 The underlying issue has been fixed in this release, resulting in significantly improved import times.
-One example enterprise build showed **a 100-fold improvement**!
+[One example enterprise build](https://github.com/gradle/perf-enterprise-large/) showed **a 100-fold improvement**!

 Our users trialling the **Kotlin build script support** will be glad to hear that progress continues apace with support for **multi-project builds**.
 And it's easier to try this feature on Windows now that a bug in compiling scripts on that platform has been fixed.

+Gradle 3.1 fixed the behavior of Ctrl-C for many scenarios, but it would still kill the daemon if you used it during the first build run on that daemon.
+The situation has now improved with this release so that **Ctrl-C _won't_ always kill the daemon on the first run**.
+See the dedicated section later for a more complete description of the latest behavior.

 The last change we want to bring to your attention has been a long time coming and will affect a large number of builds: the shortcut syntax for declaring tasks (via `<<`) has **now been deprecated**.
 The eagle-eyed among you will notice that the user guide examples have been updated to use `doLast()` and we strongly recommend that you follow suit.
 This feature will be removed in Gradle 5.0!
 See the [Deprecations section](#deprecations) for more details.